ivanji/lambda-rba-statistical-api/README.md

 # lambda-rba-statistical-api
 REST API for all statistical data from the Reserve Bank of Australia.
-Integrated with AWS Lambda and API Gateway, using claudiajs, to deploy it as an event-drive microservice.
+Integrated with AWS Lambda and API Gateway, using claudiajs, to deploy it as an event-driven microservice.

 *Requirements*
 - AWS account with access to IAM and Lambda (AWS CLI)